alex-brokethecode/python-roadmap/Tools/ruff.md

     }
     ```

-    Optionally, you can add custom settings for Ruff in your `pyproject.toml` file (if you're using Poetry).
+    Optionally, you can add custom settings for Ruff in your `pyproject.toml` file (if you're using Poetry) or `ruff.toml`.
 For example, to change default double quotes to single quotes, you can add:

     ```toml
     [tool.ruff.format]